Call 111 and select the mental health option when prompted for Mental Health service for the First Response Service -

 If you aren't able to make the call yourself then anyone can call on your behalf, for example a friend, carer, loved one or even your GP.
 The service is available to anyone, of any age, currently living in Cambridgeshire and Peterborough in a mental health crisis.

 For more information click here.

 There are lots of people who can help if you're suffering with a Mental Health Challenge!

-There are several local services here to help - you can find them on our Local Services Page!
+There are several local services here to help - you can find them on the What Services Can Support Me Page!